Credential stuffing Attacks on VPN: Serious Risk for Enterprise

 Virtual Private Networks (VPNs) systems are widely used by enterprises to provide secure remote access to their employees.
 VPN allows for easy access to the infrastructure, but it also opens up the corporate network to the internet.

-All VPNs use password based authentication which are susceptible to various types of attacks.
+All VPNs use password-based authentication which is susceptible to various types of attacks.
 Many enterprises use 2FA to mitigate such risks.
 However, attackers can steal the keys and even 2FA may not be enough.
-Once the attackers are on the network, they have an unrestricted liberty of action or decision : MITM attacks, Credential stuffing, and other attacks become viable.
+Once the attackers are on the network, they have unrestricted liberty of action or decision: MITM attacks, Credential stuffing, and other attacks become viable.

 Virtual private networks, No Longer Private

-The point of a Virtual Private Network is to enjoy the encryption and security of local networks while not being at remote location, through a en encrypted tunnel, keeping intruders out.
+The point of a Virtual Private Network is to enjoy the encryption and security of local networks while not being at a remote location, through an encrypted tunnel, keeping intruders out.
 The point of VPNs becomes moot if the people you want to hide your data & resources from can actually access them by being in the tunnel with you.

 Close to a thousand VPN servers were compromised and the credentials of users and admin accounts stolen by attackers.
-This allows anyone to login to these networks until these credentials are revoked.
+This allows anyone to login into these networks until these credentials are revoked.

 |Affected Entity||Root Cause||Impact|